 - Always wear gloves if you are handling trash.
 You should not put glass in with your general waste, it should be put into the designated recycling bin or box.

-- Some items must be taken to a proper recycling facility as they can pose a hazard if they are put in with general waste.
+- Some items must be taken to a proper recycling facility.
+They can pose a hazard if they are put in with general waste.
 Acids, pesticides, fluorescent lamps, and batteries must be taken away for correct and safe disposal.